marcelotduarte/cx_Freeze/doc/src/faq.rst

 and because of how this is installed, **cx_Freeze** doesn't automatically copy it for your application.

+**cx_Freeze** can automatically copy it for your application, but:

-You're responsible for checking the license conditions associated with the DLLs you have installed.
+* You're responsible for checking the license conditions associated with the DLLs you have installed.

 * If your license allows you to distribute these files, specify the :option:`include_msvcr` option to :ref:`cx_freeze_build_exe` to have them